 Each of the Directors, other than Frank C. Sullivan, is a non-management Director.
-Each of the non-management Directors, other than Thomas C. Sullivan, was independent within the meaning of the NYSE listing standards and the Company's Corporate Governance Guidelines during fiscal 2016.
+Each of the non-management Directors was independent within the meaning of the NYSE listing standards and the Company's Corporate Governance Guidelines during fiscal 2020.
 The Company's independent Directors generally meet in executive sessions each year in January, April and July.
-Bruce A. Carbonari currently serves as Lead Director, and served as the Lead Director for the January, April and July meetings of the Company's independent Directors in 2016.
+Bruce A. Carbonari currently serves as Lead Director, and served as the Lead Director for the January, April and July meetings of the Company's independent Directors in 2020.
 The Company's Corporate Governance Guidelines define such Lead Director's role and responsibilities.